Sunday, December 22, 2024

 In turn, Shabunin, in his blog on the Ukrayinska Pravda website, indicates that the proposed payoff scheme will even concern the corruption of oligarchs, such as the suspects Bakhmatyuk, Kolomoisky and Kaufman, as well as people’s deputies, who have recently often become involved in corruption cases.

 “It seems that such a rush with the bill is now connected precisely with the desire to save people’s deputies, whose cases of corruption have been increasing in number recently.
-The latest example is the suspicion from NABU/SAP of “servant” Zadorozhny this week,” Shabunin wrote.
+The latest example is the suspicion from NABU/SAP of the “servant” Zadorozhny this week,” Shabunin wrote.

 Another reason he cited was the great interest in the adoption of the bill by the Office of the President.
 Which will also allow the OP to solve the problem of corrupt deputies in his own way.